SCH-IT-MurdochUni/NetworkingLabs/Wireless/forensic_examination_of_packet_captures.md

 * What is Ann's IP address?
 * What is Ann's MAC address and what vendor built her PC?

-Use Forensics.zip to download the zipped .pcap file to examine
+Use forensics.pcap, which is inside forensics.zip to examine.
+You will need NetworkMiner to complete this.

 ## Scenario 3 ##

 Ann has organised to meet up with a shady figure, known as Dark Tangent.
 You are a forensic investigator.
 Can you figure out their destination?
-Use evidence.pcap.zip in LMS to download the file to examine.
+Use evidence.pcap, which is inside forensics.zip, in LMS.

 This puzzle was run at DEFCON 2010.
 221 teams of experts played.
 The winners worked solved it in 5 hours.
 Even with the answers, you will not solve this puzzle in the tutorial.